 Truthfully, gluten-free pastry dough is a bit more forgiving than wheat-based pastry dough.
 Since there isn’t any gluten, it doesn’t become tough when worked a little too much.
 But it can lose some of its flakiness if kneaded or re-rolled too many times.
 As you work the dough, the fat melts and becomes more thoroughly dispersed.
 This can lead to a relatively uniform pastry without as many light layers.

 Cool is the Rule

 I use organic non-hydrogentated shortening, which is dairy-free and solid at room temperature.
 (Cold unsalted butter can be used if you are okay with dairy.)
 Once the shortening has been blended with the flour, it makes coarse crumbs.
-Adding cold water as needed keeps some of the fat pieces from melting and blending into the dough before baking.
+Adding cold water as needed keeps some of the fat pieces from melting and blending into the vegan pastry dough before baking.
 You might see some marbling in the dough.
 These little fat pockets are what makes this a flaky gluten-free pie crust, so they’re important!

 Consistency is Key with Gluten-Free Pastry

 You’ll notice that I use a range for the amount of water in the ingredients.
 How much you need can vary by climate, or simply how much moisture your flour decides to absorb that day!
 What’s most important is how the dough feels.

 I add just enough water for the crust to come together.
 If the dough isn’t easily coming together into a ball, then I add a little more water.
 You don’t need to stick to the exact range of water listed – just trust the texture.
 When you handle the dough it should be soft, pliable, and just a touch on the moist side.

 Don’t Get Stuck when Rolling Gluten-Free Pie Crust Dough